pdmxdd/personal-site/content/resume/index.md

 - fantastic onboarding materials for new hires
   - specific examples of previous work that has been performed
   - provided framework for the process of contributing successfully
-- provide insight to the process of tech work to non technical individuals
+- provide insight into the process of tech work to non technical individuals

 Additional benefits of the post-mortem being publicly hosted: